Homelessness in the United States: Comprehensive health care

-Comprehensive healthcare usually refers to a form of medical care that meets a patients whole needs through the provision of a wide range of health services.
-This form of holistic care in relation to homeless people is often difficult for them to access (due to issues of location, stigma, etc.) and difficult for care givers to perform and manage (as a result of the unpredictability of homeless people day to day).
+Comprehensive healthcare usually refers to a form of medical care that meets a patient's whole needs through the provision of a wide range of health services.
+This form of holistic care in relation to homeless people is often difficult for them to access, due to issues of location, stigma, etc, and difficult for care givers to perform and manage, as a result of the unpredictability of homeless people day to day.

 Tailored care approach

-As high-risk and socially disadvantaged persons, homeless patients tend to require a lot of acute care (short term but active treatment) with poor results.
+As high-risk and socially disadvantaged persons, homeless patients tend to require a lot of acute care, of short term but active treatment, with poor results.
 Due to the conditions homelessness creates, acute care and health is difficult to manage and maintain.
 The Tailored Care approach recognizes the situation of homeless people and seeks to provide specialized care to the homeless community.
 Studies have found that the tailored approach is good at engaging homeless persons seeking health care for the first time.
 These health care facilities position themselves in homeless shelters or in areas easily accessible to the homeless population.
-Some of these health care providers not only provide health services, but also meal kits, on-site showers, transportation, and hygiene kits.
-This form of holistic and tailored care leads to the reduction in emergency service use and hospitalizations amongst the homeless community.
+Some of these health care providers also provide meal kits, on-site showers, transportation, and hygiene kits.
+This form of holistic and tailored care leads to the reduction in emergency service use, and hospitalizations amongst the homeless community.

-This approach has been used in the government-sponsored Health Care for the Homeless Model (HCH Model) as well as other.
-Each HCH project is federally funded and works as federally qualified health centers that work at the intersection of multiple disciplines.
-These health centers usually provide their patients access to health services such as primary care, mental health services, and addiction services as well as social services such as after-jail services and case management.
-However, there is no set structure that each health center needs to follow—each health center has the agency to provide a variety of services based on their networks and connections with the local neighborhood, government, or community but are not mandated to do so except for providing primary care.
+This approach has been used in the government-sponsored Health Care for the Homeless Model (HCH Model).
+Each HCH project is federally funded, and works as federally qualified health centers that work at the intersection of multiple disciplines.
+These health centers usually provide their patients access to health services such as primary care, mental health services, and addiction services, as well as social services such as after-jail services and case management.
+There is no set structure that each health center needs to follow—each health center has the agency to provide a variety of services based on their networks and connections with the local neighborhood, government, or community, but are not mandated to do so except for providing primary care.

 Children's health

-There are risks to seeking refuge in shelters, which are heightened and more noticeable for children.
-Such risks include health problems such as malnutrition from lack of access to food with nutritional content, behavioral problems associated with coping, social insecurity from growing up in an unstable environment, and mental illnesses such as PTSD and trauma.
+For children, there are risks to seeking refuge in shelters, which are heightened and more noticeable for children.
+Children's homelessness health risks include malnutrition from lack of access to food with nutritional content, behavioral problems associated with coping, social insecurity from growing up in an unstable environment, and mental illnesses such as PTSD and trauma.